Overview

 Node.js connector

-The Node.js connector (apm_module.node.js) provides a session API for APM-managed Node.js processes.
+Both files are line-for-line equivalent: same class, same API, same wire protocol.
 IPC happens over stdin/stdout using binary frames — no Unix sockets required in the child.

 $ curl -fsSL https://processmanager.dev/connectors/apm_module.node.js -o apm_module.node.js